Informations (semester 2021/22/1)

 - Group theory (material of course BMETE11AF40)

-In preparation: a preliminary version is available (note: for technical reasons, the file is relatively large, over 100 MB).
+In preparation: a preliminary version is available (note: for technical reasons, the file is relatively large, cc.
+76 MB).

 If you find errors, mistakes or misprints, please enter the details into the error report form.

 To obtain the course signature, it is obligatory to participate at min.
 70% of the exercise classes (which means at least 5 of the 7 fortnightly occasions).

 There is a written test (ZH) at the end of the semester covering the exercise class, with a repeated occasion (pótZH).
 In case the written test is unsuccessful, there is a supplementary test for obtaining the pass mark (ppZH).
 Passing the test is a condition to obtain the course signature (i.e. admittance to the final exam).